 Other seaside locations

-If you’re primarily concerned with catching some sun then you might want to visit a dentist in Side, Marmaris, Kusadasi, Fethiye, or one of the other popular resort towns along the coast.
+If you're primarily concerned with catching some sun then you might want to get dental implants in Izmir, Side, Marmaris, Kusadasi, Fethiye, or one of the other popular resort towns along the coast.
 You may not have the same amount of choice as in the larger cities, but there are still plenty of dental centers catering to tourists.

 The most important thing is to research your decision rather than getting your teeth done on a whim because you see someone advertising cheap dental care.
 If you can speak to any expats in the area you may find they have some good recommendations.